Skip to main content

 What happens next?

 If you run into any issues during setup, contact Vergo support with a description of where you got stuck and any error messages you're seeing.
-Screenshots are especially helpful for ODBC configuration errors.

 Did this answer your question?